About me

 - I’m currently seeking full-time opportunities to research and develop forms of in-network computing to accelerate latency-critical datacenter workloads.
 If my profile piques your interest, please reach out via email: hamed@gatech.edu

-- Topic: Optimizing the Datacenter Network with SmartNICs to Accelerate Latency-Critical Online Services
+Topic: Leveraging SmartNICs to Accelerate Latency-Critical Online Services

-- Datacenters traditionally operate with a strict boundary between network and compute.
-The increasing demands of today’s datacenters has instigated a push toward merging the two, giving rise to the advent of smartNICs.
-While tightly coupled with their hosts, smartNICs can inspect packets, extract hints, and leverage them to enabling unique network-compute performance optimizations, which boost server throughput under very tight tail latency SLOs for latency-critical microservices.
+- The increasing demands of today’s datacenters has instigated a push toward merging network and compute, giving rise to smartNICs.
+Tightly coupled with their hosts, smartNICs can inspect packets, extract hints, and leverage offloaded application-level semantics to boost servers’ throughput under SLOs, accelerate μs-scale online services.
+Such offloads enable significant performance gains through the integration of techniques such as inter-core load balancing, optimized data movement, and improved RDMA connection scalability for server-grade CPUs.
 My work identifies prime use cases for boosting datacenter performance using smartNICs and clarifies why smartNICs should co-exist, alongside server grade CPUs, as first-class citizens within the datacenter.

 My work in one slide!